Corporate governance

 REMUNERATION COMMITTEE

-The Remuneration Committee comprises Adrian Reynolds as Chair and Stuart Murray as a member.
-During the year, the Remuneration Committee met twice and invited Eileen Carr, Jaco Prinsloo, as well as Simon Scott, to attend.
+The Remuneration Committee comprises Adrian Reynolds as Chair and Eileen Carr as a member.
+During the year, the Remuneration Committee met three times and invited Jaco Prinsloo, Lewanne Carminati as well as Simon Scott, to attend.

 The Remuneration Committee assists the Board to determine the remuneration arrangements and contracts of the Executive Directors and senior employees.
 It also reviews the Board and Executives’ key performance indicators, as well as performance related pay and bonus share allocations.
 No Director is involved in reviewing their own remuneration.
 Directors’ interest in shares is set out in the Directors’ report.
 Succession planning for Senior Executives is reviewed annually.